sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

 The following variables are used to describe the machine targets for the SAS Viya platform deployment.

 **Note:** If this file was generated as part of Terraform infrastructure creation through VMware vSphere/vCenter, these fields will be prepopulated with values you set in your terraform.tfvars file.
-For bare-metal, if you already have your machines, and are going to populating the inventory file yourself to you can start with the [sample-inventory](../examples/bare-metal/sample-inventory) file in this project to help you get started.
+For bare-metal, if you already have your machines, and are going to be populating the inventory file yourself, you can start with the [sample-inventory](../examples/bare-metal/sample-inventory) file in this project to help you get started.

 | Name | Description | Type | Notes |
 |:---|---:|---:|---:|